Blog

 From The Athletic’s Connection: Sports Edition via the New York Times from October, 2025.

-“We taught the NFL the beauty of playing defense,” Jones told Sports Illustrated in a 2001 “Where are they now?” issue, seeming to again validate their longevity and ownership of the game.
-It was, of course, Jones, nicknaming himself as the Secretary of Defense, who coined the phrase “quarterback sack.”
+“We taught the NFL the beauty of playing defense,” Deacon Jones told Sports Illustrated in 2001, during one of those “Where are they now?” editions to remind readers of this century what happened awhile back shouldn’t be forgotten.
+It was, of course, Jones, upon nicknaming himself as the Secretary of Defense, who coined the phrase “quarterback sack” for a stat that would become ubiquitous for players at that defensive line position.

 As the Los Angeles Times’ Mal Florence explained it during a story about them in 1985, a generation after their departure: “If the Fearsome Foursome had lived in another time, they probably would have been part of a marauding army, sacking cities instead of quarterbacks.
 There was something majestic about those four distinct personalities … to popularize and set the standard for defensive linemen.
 They had size and range and were always on the attack.
 And they did it with flair and elan that were inimitable.”